 - β0, ..., β6: the parameters to be estimated- ε is the error term.

 The analysis of the coefficients of the explanatory variables is done based on the so-called reference modality.
 For each variable, the reference modality corresponds to the modality that does not appear in the coefficient table of the explanatory variables.
-The analysis involves performing a regression of the qualitative variables on a quantitative variable (sales).
-To do this, the study had to resort to the linear model with categorization.
-Thus, linear regression based on the least squares method (LSM) was used.
+The analysis involves performing a regression of qualitative variables on a quantitative one (sales).
+To do so, the study used to the linear model with categorization based on the least squares method (LSM).

 3. RESULTS AND DISCUSSION

-Table 1: Descriptive Statistics
+Table 1: Correlation matrix of variables investigated.

+A graph of the principal component analysis must be used.

+This will prevent so many tables.